Acorn Dental Practice

-Dentists Maxine and Hannah bring a wealth of knowledge to the practice, each having a wide range of skills and experience.
+Dentists Maxine, Sally and Vlad bring a wealth of knowledge to the practice, each having a wide range of skills and experience.
 They carry out any treatments with the care, skill and detail that they want when they have treatment themselves.
 They have no targets to meet so they do not just treat patients, they treat them correctly.
 They often collaborate in difficult cases to ensure each patient has the best possible treatment tailored to their individual needs.
 They have particular skill in non-invasive techniques so patients can have great smiles without risking the health of their teeth.
-They work closely York District Hospital and with a number of local specialist practices in orthodontics ( braces), surgery and implants to ensure patients with complex needs receive the best care possible.
+They work closely York District Hospital and with a number of local specialist practices in orthodontics (braces), surgery and implants to ensure patients with complex needs receive the best care possible.

 Our hygienist Kim provides a full range of treatment for gum disease, whether mild or advanced.
 She provides all patients with advice on cleaning their teeth properly as well as on their diet and the use of Fluoride to prevent tooth decay.